 This bill amends existing Louisiana law to expand the definition of "first responder" to include electrical linemen.
 Specifically, it modifies R.S.
 23:1017.1(6) to incorporate electrical linemen as defined in the newly enacted R.S.
 29:723(20).
-The definition of "first responder" now encompasses various emergency personnel, including medical staff, volunteer firemen, and electrical linemen, particularly in the context of weather emergencies declared by the governor.
-Additionally, the bill clarifies that electrical linemen, while recognized as first responders during such emergencies, are considered private sector employees and are not entitled to state or local government benefits based solely on their employment.
+The definition of "first responder" now encompasses a range of emergency personnel, including medical staff, volunteer firemen, and auxiliary law enforcement, along with electrical linemen who are involved in emergency situations, particularly during weather emergencies declared by the governor.

 Statutes affected: HB80 Original: 23:1(6), 29:739(C)